 ESA astronaut Alexander Gerst has taken over the role of International Space Station commander from NASA astronaut Drew Feustel earlier today.
-This is a perfect opportunity to highlight his recent interview with Jan Böhmermann on how out space smells.
+This is a perfect opportunity to highlight his recent interview with Jan Böhmermann on how outer space smells.

 When the German show host Jan Böhmermann interviewed the German astronaut Alexander Gerst in April 2018 the smell of outer space served as an opening leitmotif.